rcornwell/sims/SEL32/taptools/README.md

                     to the file bootfil1
            output - directory/files extracted to current directory

-diagcopy - This program reads a SEL diagnostic boot tape and splits
+diagcopy - This program reads a SEL .tap diagnostic boot tape and splits
            the contents into multiple files.
 The first tape record is 204 bytes of boot code and is put into the file bootcode.
            The following records in the file contains the diagnostic